Milestones: Meet Noah, Our 4-Year-Old Client Who’s Learning to Communicate Thanks to ABA

 “When I brought Noah in for his first visit to Swank, I was able to leave the room,” she said.
 “It was the first time I left his side in years without him screaming.
 That’s when I knew we were in the right place.”

-Noah came to the center five days a week for three hours of support.
+Noah came to the center five days a week for three hours of direct, one on one ABA intervention.
 We worked with him to reach several communication milestones that he hadn’t developed prior to his diagnosis.

 “Before Swank, Noah didn’t talk to us very much,” Sherry said.
 “Now he’s communicating better and talking more.
 He wants to play and asks other people to play.
 He’s a totally different child.”